aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-invoke.md

 The logical Lambda function name in the SAM template\.
 Alternately, you can also specify an actual Lambda endpoint and function name in your AWS account\.

 Default: `TypeFunction`

+`--profile <value>`

+The AWS profile to use\.
+If no profile is specified, the client applies credentials specified in the [Boto3 credentials chain](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)\.

 `--region <value>`